edmundselliot/rhythm/README.md

 ## Features

 - **Thread-Safe**: Rhythm's Rate Limiter uses a `Mutex` to ensure that it can be safely used from multiple threads.
-- **Customizable**: You can customize the default bucket size, refill rate, and refill interval.
+- **Customizable**: You can tune the default bucket size, refill rate, and refill interval.
-- **Per-Key Limits**: Each key has its own bucket, so you can limit the rate of operations per key.
+- **Per-Key Limits**: Rhythm introduces the concept of VIPs, who have their own tunable limits.
+This allows granular control over the limit that each individual has.

 ## Usage